milyo001/Footwear/README.md

 <img src="https://cdn.pixabay.com/photo/2014/04/02/10/53/shopping-cart-304843_1280.png" width=20% height=20%>

 # Footwear - Brief Information
-An open source e-commerce web application build with Angular 11 and .NET 5 Rest API.
+An open source e-commerce web application build with Angular 11 and ASP .NET Core 5 Rest API.
 The applicaiton is build with desktop first design pattern, but it's fully responsive(bootstrap 4 grid system and CSS Flexbox).
 The application contains few products manually seeded in the database, which users can select, pick a size and add to a cart.
 Then user can check out the products in the cart,select delivery address and choose payment.
 The Payment type is cash on delivery or with a credit/debit card (using the Stripe API).

 # Functionality
 ## User Features